 The Malaysia Multiple Entry Visa is a great option for those who intend to visit Malaysia multiple times within three months.

-It allows for a stay of either 15 or 30 consecutive days with each entry, and you can use it up to three times in total.
+It allows for a stay of either 15 or 30 consecutive days with each entry, and you can use it up to three times.

 Other types of visas would allow you to work in Malaysia, such as investor and professional visit passes.